 Our next stop is the tiny fishing port of Cudillero which has a seafaring history dating back to the 13th century.
-It lies 26km beyond Avilés and is undoubtedly one of the most beautiful seaside villages in Asturias.
+It is a ‘must see’ on any driving tour of Northern Spain.
+The village lies 26km beyond Avilés and is undoubtedly one of the most beautiful seaside villages in Asturias.
 The multicoloured houses which surround La Plaza de la Marina and rise steeply above the harbour are what make it such a picture postcard destination.

 The area is also well-known for its stunning beaches which lie along the rugged coast to the west of Cudillero.
 Favourites include Playa de la Concha de Artedo, Playa de Oleiros, Playa de San Pedro de La Ribera and Playa del Silencio which is possibly the most beautiful beach in Asturias.